galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ### Proposed tool panel structure

 Here top level sections (e.g., `Get Data`) are labels such as, for example, **GENERAL TEXT TOOLS** on usegalaxy.org.
 The next level are expandable tool categories containing actual tools.
 One open question is how to handle tool from different disciplines (e.g., genomics vs. climate science).
+Within each section categories and tools must be alphabetically listed.

 - Get data
+    - EBI
     - NCBI SRA
     - NCBI Datasets
     - UCSC Table Browsers
-    - EBI
 - Interactive tools
     - Notebook environments
     - Other IEs